-- Authority Level Required All of the following configuration steps carried out on z/OS require appropriate RACF authority. - 1 Using the printer's control panel, set up the printer for IPDS by setting the parameters and values shown in the following table.
+• Authority Level Required

+All of the following configuration steps carried out on z/OS require appropriate RACF authority.

+1. Using the printer's control panel, set up the printer for IPDS by setting the parameters and values shown in the following table.

-Menu Item Setting
+Menu ltem Setting

 IPDS Emulation Mode Native

 IPDS Font Substitution Off

-- 2 Set TCP/IP addresses for the printer, such as an IP address, gateway address, or subnet mask.
-See the manual explaining the network functions provided by the supplier. - Configure the host environment.
-See p.31 "Configuring PSF to Print IPDS Files". - 4 Verify the configuration.
-See p.36 "Verifying a TCP/IP-Attached Printer on z/OS".
+Set TCP/IP addresses for the printer, such as an IP address, gateway address, or subnet mask.

+See the manual explaining the network functions provided by the supplier.

+3. Configure the host environment.

+For details about host environment, see page 33 "Configuring PSF to Print IPDS Files".

+4. Verify the configuration.

+For details about how to verify the configuration, see page 38 "Verifying a TCP/IP-Attached Printer on z/OS".

+🖖 Note
-If you want to share the printer, do the procedure in p.38 "Sharing the Network Printers on z/OS".

-If you have problems, refer to p.40 "Handling z/OS Connectivity Problems".
+- For details about how to share the printer, see page 40 "Sharing the Network Printers on z/OS". - If you have problems, refer to page 42 "Handling z/OS Connectivity Problems".